1. PURPOSE AND PRINCIPLES

 1.1 The purpose of this policy is to set out Bristol Childcare’s commitment to safeguarding including details of our Child Protection procedures.

-1.2 We recognise that safeguarding involves “…protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.”
-Working Together to Safeguard Children 2018
+1.2 We recognise that safeguarding involves “…protecting children from maltreatment; preventing impairment of children’s mental or physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.”
+Working Together to Safeguard Children 2020

 Deter – we have a robust recruitment process, see Recruitment Policy.
 We have detailed policies and high expectations that processes are followed at all times.
 This is communicated to staff.